 One problem remained.
-Singapore Airlines normally charges an insane amount of KrisFlyer miles, 210,000 in total, for a one way First Class ticket between any European destination (including London) and Singapore.
+Singapore Airlines normally charges an insane amount of KrisFlyer miles, 210,000 in total, for a one-way First Class ticket between any European destination (including London) and Singapore.
 They do release a limited amount of saver awards thought on certain routes (sometimes in advance, sometimes last-minute), which requires fewer KrisFlyer miles.
 Saver awards between London and Singapore require 115,000 KrisFlyer miles instead of 210,000 miles for regular awards.

-If you are US based, you can also fly to Hawaii, Europe or further for free by taking out this excellent (free) credit card.
+If you are US based, you can also fly to Hawaii, Europe, or further for free by taking out this excellent (free) credit card.
 Read more in our easy guide.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert